Esteban-7/movie_recommendation/readme.md

 We create a function that asks the user for the input of the name of the movie and it searches the name in imdb search service.
 Selenium webdriver is used to access to the imdb search service.
 The function takes as argument the path to search for the executable webdriver.
 The path is given from the main module where this function is called.
-We use it to find the tables that hold the search results and create a dictionary.
+We use it to find the tables that hold the search results and create a dictionary of the different movies as result of the search.
 As a result, the function returns the direct link of the movie the user wanted to search and the movie id in the imdb database.